 This course examines a variety of methods of teaching science in secondary schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc., as well as specific strategies unique to science instruction.
 Students will also develop a Unit Plan for instruction.
+3 credits science in secondary schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc., as well as specific strategies unique to social science instruction.
+Students will also develop a Unit Plan for instruction.
 3 credits

-EDU 385 Secondary Methods of Teaching Social Science (f) Prerequisites: Admission to Education Program and EDU 370 Corequisite: EDU 390
+EDU 385 Secondary Methods of Teaching Social Science (f) Prerequisites: Admission to Education Program and EDU 370